What It Means to Be a Teacher of God

 This does not mean, however, that we should not go to a doctor when we are sick.
 We just do not want to confuse form with content, or magic with the miracle.
 Let me read something relevant to this from early in the text: "All material means that you accept as remedies for bodily ills are restatements of magic principles" (T-2.IV.4:1).
 This is referring to interventions such as taking medicine, going to a doctor, using what is considered New Age medicine like acupuncture, or dieting, taking vitamins, exercising, standing on your head, or whatever.

 Jesus continues: "This is the first step in believing that the body makes its own illness.
-It is a second misstep to heal it through non-creative agents" (T-2.IV.4:2-3).
+It is a second misstep to attempt to heal it through non-creative agents" (T-2.IV.4:2-3).
 The first mistake is believing that my body is sick and that my body, not my mind, made the sickness.
 Once I accept that, the second step automatically follows: if my body is sick then I must do something on the level of the body, on the physical level, to take care of the illness.
 This passage is saying it is a mistake to do that.

 But then Jesus says, "It does not follow, however, that the use of such agents for corrective purposes is evil.
 Sometimes the illness has a sufficiently strong hold over the mind to render a person temporarily inaccessible to the Atonement" (T-2.IV.4:4-5).
 I think Jesus is being kind here—this is true for us most of the time.
 The ego has told us that if we accept the real healing—the acceptance of the Atonement—we will be destroyed.
 Accepting the Holy Spirit's Love and presence is the real healing.
 But I almost always am too afraid of that because the ego has told me that if I get too close to the Holy Spirit I will not be healed, I will be destroyed.
 A line in the workbook says, "You think you are destroyed, but you are saved" (W-pI.93.4:4).